 Accidents at Work:

-Per the Health and Safety at Work etc. Act 1974 (HASAWA), your employer owes you a duty of care in the workplace and when performing work-related duties.
-They must do all they reasonably can to prevent accidents from happening.
-They could do this by performing regular risk assessments and maintenance checks on equipment.
+Per the Health and Safety at Work etc. Act 1974 (HASAWA), your employer must ensure your health, safety and welfare by taking reasonably practicable steps.
+This is their duty of care.
+They could ensure adherence to health and safety laws by performing regular risk assessments and maintenance checks on equipment.
 An example of how an accident at work could happen due to your employer breaching their duty of care is:

 - Your employer has not replaced or repaired the defective bannister on the main stairwell.
 As a result, you fall down the stairs when the bannister completely comes away from the wall.
 You suffer a broken forearm and a broken finger.